zerasul/mdbook_en/13Scroll/scroll.md

 ### Line Scroll

-We will start by talking about line scrolling; in this case we can scroll up to 224 lines per screen horizontally; one per pixel (in PAL).
+We will start by talking about line scrolling; in this case we can scroll up to 240 lines per screen horizontally; one per pixel (224 in NTSC).
 In such a way that we can scroll different portions of the screen independently.
 This is done by the VDP chip itself, thanks to the scrolling table stored in VRAM.

 Each of the 224 lines stores a fragment of the plan that can be shifted to the right or left so that the direction can be changed if necessary.
 It is not possible to scroll for each column, although it can be done for every 2 Tiles.